googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 Running an "out of cluster" dev server combines the best parts of local debugging and being a part of a cluster.
 A developer will be able to run a custom server binary on their local machine, even within an IDE with breakpoints.
 The server would also be allocatable within a cluster, allowing integration with the project's full stack for handling game server lifetime.

 For each run, the only manual steps required by the developer is to manually run the local SDK Server and to run their custom gameplay binary (each can easily be reused/restarted).
-All other state progression will be automatically handled by the custom gameplay server (calling the SDK API), the SDK Server (handling the SDK calls), the cluster `GameServer` Controller (progressing specific states and checking health), and the cluster's allocation system (whether be through `GameServerAllocation` or via the Allocator Service) -- just as it would when running in a pod in a cluster!
+All other state progression will be automatically handled by the custom gameplay server (calling the SDK API), the SDK Server (handling the SDK calls), the cluster `GameServer` Controller (progressing specific [states]({{< ref "/docs/Reference/gameserver.md#gameserver-state-diagram" >}})), and the cluster's allocation system (whether be through `GameServerAllocation` or via the Allocator Service) -- just as it would when running in a pod in a cluster!

 Out of cluster development is a fantastic option during early prototyping, as it can (optionally) all be run on a single machine with tools such as [Minikube]({{< ref "/docs/Installation/Creating Cluster/minikube.md" >}}).

-The name "out of cluster" mode is to contrast [InClusterConfig](https://pkg.go.dev/k8s.io/client-go/tools/clientcmd#InClusterConfig) which is used in the internal golang kubeconfig API.
+The name "out of cluster" is to contrast [InClusterConfig](https://pkg.go.dev/k8s.io/client-go/tools/clientcmd#InClusterConfig) which is used in the internal golang kubeconfig API.

 ## Prerequisite steps